cyberbotics/webots/docs/reference/supervisor.md

 The `wb_supervisor_field_get_mf_*` functions work the same way as the `wb_supervisor_field_get_sf_*` functions but with multiple `field` argument.
 They take an additional `index` argument which refers to the index of the item in the multiple field (MF).

-The type of the field has to match the name of the function used and the index should be comprised between 0 and the total number of item minus one, otherwise the return value is undefined (and a warning message is displayed).
+The type of the field has to match with the name of the function.
+The index should be comprised between minus the total number of items and the total number of items minus one.
+Using a negative index starts the count from the last element of the field until the first one.
+Index -1 represents the last item and the first item is represented by index 0 (or minus number of items).

 > **Note**: If a `wb_supervisor_field_set_*` function is executed just before a corresponding `wb_supervisor_field_get_*` function, in the same time step, the controller library will not send the query to Webots, but answer directly with the value that has just been set before.